Oxycodone (OxyContin) addiction

 Prescription use

-It is possible to become addicted to Oxycontin after being prescribed the drug for pain relief.
-You are at a high risk of addiction if you take Oxycontin more frequently than prescribed, at higher doses or for longer than instructed.
+It is possible to become addicted to OxyContin even when it has been prescribed for legitimate pain relief.
+The risk of oxycodone addiction increases if the medication is taken more frequently than prescribed, at higher doses, or for longer than directed.

 Recreational use